Prague Castle Tickets

 Prague Castle - Circuit Ticket

-This is the ticket you should go for if you want to get the most out of your visit, and see the best sights, and the most important interiors of the castle.
+This is the ticket you should go for if you want to get the most out of your visit and see the best sights, and the most important interiors of the castle.
 With the Circuit Ticket, you will see the interiors of:

 It gives you access to the Tomb of St. Wenceslas, the place of the Third Prague Defenestration (some sources prefer to call it the Second), Alchemy Chambers, the House of Franz Kafka, and more.

 The interiors have a few written info boards that explain the basics.
-If you want to go a little bit more into details, you can get the audioguide, or get a guide directly at the castle (cheapest option but not always available, since its a "wait and see if more people book" type of tour), or book a Prague Castle Tour which includes a ticket.
+If you want to go a little bit more into details, you can get the audioguide, or get a guide directly at the castle (cheapest option but not always available, since it is a "wait and see if more people book" type of tour), or book a Prague Castle Tour which includes a ticket.

 • Opening hours of Prague Castle Interiors: Summer 9 am - 5 pm, Winter 9 am - 4 pm.